o3de/o3de.org/content/docs/user-guide/components/reference/vegetation-filters/vegetation-shape-intersection-filter.md

 ---
 title: Vegetation Shape Intersection Filter Component
 linktitle: Vegetation Shape Intersection Filter
-description: Use Vegetation Shape Intersection Filter component to spawn vegetation within the bounds of a Shape in your Open 3D Engine (O3DE) level.
+description: Use the Vegetation Shape Intersection Filter component to spawn vegetation within the bounds of a shape in your Open 3D Engine (O3DE) level.
 weight: 400
 ---